-Each certified staff member and lead preschool teacher has a mailbox, voicemail, and an e-mail address.
-All areas should be checked three times a day (morning, mid-day, end of the day), and mailboxes should be cleaned out daily.
-All staff members should check their email at least once a day to stay up to date with communication.
+Each certified staff member has a mailbox, voicemail, and an e-mail address.
+Voicemail and email should be checked three times a day (morning, planning period, end of the day), and mailboxes should be cleaned out daily.
 See district policy EHB-Staff Use of Technology and EHB-R-Staff Use of Technology for specific guidelines in the use of e-mail.